nothke/shakedown-docs/modding.md

 There are some special tags you can put in your object names (they are case sensitive):
 - `colbox` will create a box collider with the size of the object's bounding box
 - `nocol` or `tree` will not make a collider
 - objects starting with `chk_` and ending in `.001`, `.002`, `.003` etc. are checkpoints (splits).
 They must be in order with no interruptions.
-They will use a box collider (as if they had a `boxcol` tag), so to be valid they should not be 0-thin in either dimension.
+They will use a box collider (as if they had a `colbox` tag), so to be valid they should not be 0-thin in either dimension.
 The finish line is the last checkpoint.

 If none of these tags are found, an object will be static and will have a mesh collider.